-Enrollment of freshman and sophomore students will also require the approval of the appropriate division dean.
+Enrollment of freshman and sophomore level students will also require the approval of the appropriate division dean.
 Assessment testing will be required prior to enrollment.
 Other conditions, as deemed appropriate by the president and/or dean, may also apply.

-A Request for Special Circumstance Admission Form must be completed by the applicant to determine admission to the college.
+A Request for Special Circumstance Admission Form must be completed by the freshman and sophomore level applicant to determine admission to the college.